Barbell Squats

 Related exercises to discover

-Barbell squats is a gym work out exercise that targets glutes & hip flexors and quadriceps and also involves abs and calves and hamstrings and lower back.
-Refer to the illustration and instructions above for how to perform this exercise correctly.
-Wall angles, sumo / plié dumbbell squats and stability / swiss / exercise ball ab pike press are related exercise that target the same muscle groups as barbell squats.
-Visit our directory for more exercises.
+Barbell squats is a gym exercise that targets glutes & hip flexors and quadriceps and also works abs and calves and hamstrings and lower back.
+Use the illustration and instructions above to learn how to perform this exercise with proper form.
+Related exercises that work similar muscle groups include Wall angels, trx suspension straps squats and cable squat rows / row squats.
+Browse our free illustrated exercise directory for more exercises.